ImplFerris/pico-pico/src/thermistor/temperature/action.md

 ```

 ### Thermistor specific values
-The thermistor I’m using has a 10kΩ resistance at 25°C and a B value of 3950.
+The thermistor I'm using has a 10kΩ resistance at 25°C and a B value of 3950.

 ```rust
 const B_VALUE: f64 = 3950.0;